ETHCF/blobkit/docs/deployment-guide.md

 The script will:

-1. Connect to mainnet via Alchemy RPC
+1. Connect to mainnet via your configured RPC (Flashbots recommended)
 2. Check wallet balance
 3. Verify gas prices are reasonable
 4. Estimate deployment cost